BenthicSubstrateMapping/PyHum/README.md

    os.path.abspath(os.path.join('C:\Users','me','mydata','R0089'))
 ```

+If you get C++ compiler errors (such as "Unable to find vcvarsall.bat"), you will need to install the Microsoft Visual C++ compiler from `here <http://aka.ms/vcpython27>`_

 ### Support

 This is a new project written and maintained by Daniel Buscombe.
-Bugs are expected - please report them, I will fix them quickly.
+Bugs are expected - please report them.
+Please use the 'Issues' tab in github

+https://github.com/dbuscombe-usgs/PyHum

 Feedback and suggestions for improvements are *very* welcome

 Please download, try, report bugs, fork, modify, evaluate, discuss, collaborate.
-Please use the 'Issues' tab in github

-https://github.com/dbuscombe-usgs/PyHum

-for all bug reports, suggestions, comments and queries.
 Thanks for stopping by!